Trueline MCP

 /plugin install trueline-mcp@trueline-mcp

-Other platforms (Gemini CLI, VS Code Copilot, OpenCode, Codex CLI): See INSTALL.md for platform-specific setup instructions.
+Other platforms (Gemini CLI, VS Code Copilot, OpenCode, Codex CLI): See INSTALL.md for platform-specific setup.

 1-10: (10 imports)